-Drones are easily deployable which will allow farmers and other relevant parties to frequently scout their fields and mapping data regularly.
+Drones are easily deployable which will allow farmers, agronomists, insurers etc to frequently scout fields and acquire crop and soil data regularly.
 This will keep them on top of any issues that may be identified and take action quickly so that crop production is not compromised, and the yield target is met.

 Many commercial drones come with different types of camera sensors, for example, the DJI Phantom 4 Multispectral comes with a multispectral camera.
 These types of cameras are very useful for capturing health data for crops.

 Using multispectral imagery, farmers (or any other interested parties) can generate different types of vegetation index maps that will allow them to analyse plant and soil health.
 Frequent analysis of data through multispectral maps will help in identifying any issues in relation to the health of the crops/soil before any visible symptoms start appearing.

 This will help farmers/agronomists to quickly put in a plan of action and mitigate the problem before it gets worse.

 The benefits of using drones for agriculture are numerous, they allow users to acquire accurate field data very fast which allows for quicker and more informed decision making.

 Data captured via drones will help with optimising irrigation management, accurate stand counts, precise application of fertilisers and pesticides, planting seeds and even help with insurance claims in the aftermath of extreme weather conditions or natural disasters.